zzq0219/Cursor-Register/README.md

 ### [Github Action] Register accounts.
 Upload the account cookie token into [One-API](https://github.com/songquanpeng/one-api)

-To run the register in Github Action and ingest the account cookie into ONE API, you need to add the following secret in your repo:
+To run the register in Github Action and ingest the account cookie into ONE API, you need to add the following secret in your repo.

 - `CURSOR_ONEAPI_URL`: For parameter `oneapi_url`
 - `CURSOR_ONEAPI_TOKEN`: For parameter `oneapi_token`
 - `CURSOR_CHANNEL_URL`: For parameter `oneapi_channel_url`

+If you are new to Github Action. you can add the secret following [Security Guides](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)

 (Not sure why `max_workers > 1` does not work in Github Action environment)